KnpLabs/KnpMenuBundle/README.markdown

 is a standalone PHP 5.3 library and can be used as soon as Symfony2's class autoloader is aware of it (this was just accomplished above).

-**What now?**
+### What now?

 Now you probably want to use this bundle in your Symfony2 project.
-You will need 5 steps to get to the point where you can just type in your template:
+You will need 5 steps to get to the point where you can just type in your Twig template:

     {{ menu('main') }}